Campaign creation flow

 Chose manual forms to balance flexibility, timeline, and user experience.

-Created a FigJam specification document as a single source of truth with the PM.
+Collaboration Framework: created a FigJam specification document as a single source of truth with the PM.
 This replaced scattered Confluence specs and prevented detail gaps that typically emerged during development.
 The shared space tracked all decisions, benchmarks, rejected solutions, and ongoing discussions.

 Key Design Decisions